How to make more cash in the S&P 500

 Think of the S&P 500 like a giant mall filled with the biggest U.S. companies.

-When people say, “the stock market is up,” they’re often talking about the S&P 500.
-This affects your wallet, because when these top companies do well, their stocks go up, and you make more cash if you’re invested in the S&P 500 through a retirement account or an app.
+When these top 500 companies do well, their stocks go up, and you make more cash if you’re invested in the S&P 500.

 Even if you’re not actively trading, your 401(k) or retirement savings might be tied to the S&P 500, meaning its performance can directly influence how you make more cash in the long run.
-So, paying attention to the S&P 500 is a smart way to see where you can make more cash over time!

 A lot of different things can cause the S&P 500 to rise or fall.